quinn-dougherty/petrov-day/docs/rules.md

 Players can communicate **only** name-faction associations in the comments of markets.
 If the DM catches players trying to communicate anything that doesn't look like "Alice is on faction `A`" in the comments, everything blows up immediately.

 Any signal players can think to convey by betting/trading/predicting is legal.

+## Signals - markets (players)

+The players may create and bet on markets as they wish.

 ## Social deduction - the red team